supercurses/ChatGPT-Hairdresser/Testing with Hairdresser ChatGPT and Stable Diffusion.md

 ## Stable Diffusion Output

+I take the prompts from ChatGPT and use the refactor extension with an image of the client to do the face swap.

 ### **Lob with Side-Swept Bangs Prompt**

-A woman in her early 50s with an oval face and defined cheekbones, photographed in a formal setting with natural lighting.
+Prompt: A woman in her early 50s with an oval face and defined cheekbones, photographed in a formal setting with natural lighting.
 She has a sophisticated lob haircut just above the shoulders with side-swept bangs.
 Her hair color is a rich chocolate brown with a smooth texture, and she wears a smart black blazer over a white shirt.

 ![Alt Text](20240209101305.png)